 There are two components to the Funding Rate: the Interest Rate and the Premium.
 Binance uses a flat interest rate, with the assumption that holding cash equivalent returns a higher interest than BTC equivalent.
-The difference is stipulated to be 0.03% per day by default (0.01% per funding interval since funding occurs every 8 hours).
-Binance reserves the right to adjust the Interest Rate from time to time depending on market conditions.

 There may be a significant difference in price between the perpetual contract and the Mark Price.
 On such occasions, a Premium Index will be used to enforce price convergence between the two markets.
 The Premium Index history can be viewed here.
 It is calculated separately for every contract:

 Premium Index (P) = [Max(0, Impact Bid Price - Price Index ) - Max(0, Price Index - Impact Ask Price)] / Price Index